 In today’s busy world, it’s all too easy for social lives to fall behind while we spend each day focusing on work, home life and personal errands that just need to get done.

 Scheduling some time in the diary to catch up with an old friend can get pushed to the bottom of the list, while actively seeking new social connections can become completely ignored.
-People never say on their death bed that they wished they had spent more time cleaning the house, so how would your life change if you started actively prioritising your social life over the usual day-to-day chores.
-Here we look at exactly how putting your social life first can improve your wellbeing…
+People never say on their death bed that they wished they had spent more time cleaning the house, so how would your life change if you started actively prioritising your social life over the usual day-to-day chores?Maybe it its time for us to look at exactly how putting our social lives first can improve our wellbeing.

 Studies show that people are more likely to suffer from depression if they hold few social ties with others.
 By nurturing your social life, you are also nurturing a social support system filled with people you can turn to for help, support and advice.
 By surrounding yourself with different people, you will gain a sense of security that someone will always be there for you when needed.
 Different relationships will offer you different forms of support that can all work together to leave you a happier, more well-rounded person.
 For example, one friend may be empathetic and great for emotional support, while another may offer tangible support such as babysitting duties or offering up their bathroom when your boiler breaks down.
 Appraisal support is important and can only come from people who know you well.
 These are people that care and are able to offer honest and constructive feedback about yourself.
 Others can offer companionship support for activities such as sports and shopping, or simply the opportunity to chat and relax over a cup of tea.
 A supportive network is key to increasing a long-term sense of wellbeing and happiness.